 SMART goals consider important measures like revenue growth, profit margin, marketing pipeline, and customer satisfaction.
 Each one focuses on a specific KPI, how to quantify it, and how long it takes to achieve it.

 As you develop a growth strategy, ask yourself:

+There are a lot of benefits of growing globally, and therefore different ways to target different outcomes.
 If you don’t know what you want to achieve, you probably aren’t ready to launch internationally.

 During the audit, you should identify:

 If you discover any issues, it’s important to find solutions before you replicate the same strategy abroad.